gridiron-zone/huddle/docs/docs/02-developers/04-query-data.md

 * [Fees CLI commands](02-modules/fees/06-client.md#cli).

 :::info
-To be able to perform the above queries, you need to have the desmos daemon installed.
+To be able to perform the above queries, you need to have the huddle daemon installed.
 Check the full node [setup section](../03-fullnode/02-setup.md#1-build-the-software) to know how.
 :::